GECToken-DeFi/DGEFi/README.md

 ## Brief to DGEFI Protocols

-DGEFI is an innovative decentralized financial agreement and an innovation in programmable currency and community governance.
+An innovative decentralized finance protocol for Global Distributed Green Energy Autonomous Community.
 It is built by a set of DeFi intelligent protocols, thus forming a bank-like business.
 All intelligent protocols of decentralized finance are deployed and implemented by GBank's professional technicians and financial professionals on Ethereum.
 Aim to create:

 >> Flexible Supply to seek steady growth in the ultimate intrinsic value of digital tokens；